 Summary of Major Antivirus Statistics

 Viruses aren’t going away anytime soon.
-Infection rates will continue to climb as new threats like ransomware are growing in prevalence.
-Today’s viruses still function like traditional ones, but they’ve become increasingly sophisticated in order to infect greater numbers of users and businesses.
+Infection rates will continue to climb as new threats like ransomware and spyware are growing in prevalence.
+Today’s viruses still function like traditional ones, but they’ve become much more sophisticated in order to trick, and infect, greater numbers of users and businesses.

-The best solution to this problem is still reliable, up-to-date antivirus software.
+Therefore, the best solution to the risks of viruses and malware is still reliable, up-to-date antivirus software.
+See our top ten recommendations here.